tomqingo/tomqingo.github.io/_pages/cv.md

 Research Project
 -----
++ 3D bus Planning with power and HBT optimization, Nov.
+2025 - now
 + Reinforcement learning-based 3D floorplanning, Nov.
 2024 - Sep.
 2025
   + Optimize both the cross-die wirelength and the number of vias with the online RL methods for the die-to-die 3D integrated circuit
   + Achieve the integration into OpenROAD flow and with the 3D placer
+  + Implement the die swapping mechanism to make FlexPlanner able to adjust die assignment
+  + An ISEDA full paper
 + FPGA Macro Placement, May.
 2023 - June.
 2024
   + Concentrate on the placement stage of the macros (BRAM and DSP) under complex design constraints and with RL methods
   + Third Place in MLCAD2023 contest [[Contest Link](https://mlcad-workshop.org/1st-mlcad-contest/)]